-Contextual inquiry is most useful in defining requirements, process improvement, learning what’s most important to those involved, and informing future projects.
+Contextual inquiry is most useful in defining requirements, process improvement, learning what’s most important to those involved, and informing future projects

 In order to achieve focus and plan for the inquiry, each member of Interwalla conducted distinct background research to establish a generalized profile regarding the problem, the client, the sector, and organizational issues as they pertain to the implementation of information systems.
 This background research was crucial in informing our team before heading into interviews and observations to gather context.

 Matt conducted a participant observation session as a representative of Interwalla at the VPTF monthly meeting held on October 15th.
 Participant observation is a qualitative method with roots in traditional ethnographic research.
-Participant observation is precisely what it sounds like, the researcher not only observes the activity, they also participate right alongside the group they are observing.
+Participant observation is precisely what it sounds like, the researcher not only observes the activity, but they also participate right alongside the group they are observing.
 This method builds trust and adds depth to the researcher’s insights, while clarifying observer bias through self-reflection.

 Our interview participants were selected with assistance from our client.
 We were provided with six individual stakeholders and sat down with the Community Engagement Manager for a total of seven individual interviews.
 Although the VPTF as a volunteer organization officially has a flat hierarchy, meaning each member has no authority over another, we were presented with a range of subjects from founding members to newer members, the VPTF “Chair”, two members of the GRDC board of directors, and the Community Engagement manager.
 This range of stakeholders provided Interwalla with a significant cross-section of roles within the program, and their relationship to the greater organization, yielding representational insights and adding depth to our inquiry.